kingsdigitallab/ctrs-archetype/README.md

 ```

 If the `images` folder in the archive is empty, you'll need to add it
 yourself.
-The image folder will contain your `jp2` & `originals` folder.
+The image folder will contain your `ctrs/jp2` & `ctrs/originals` folder.
 To find their locations on the server run the following command and look
 at the first path in the output.